Oceanids: Description and function

-The Oceanids' father Oceanus was the great primordial world-encircling river, their mother Tethys was a sea goddess, and their brothers the Potamoi (also three thousand in number) were the personifications of the great rivers of the world.
+The Oceanids' father Oceanus was the great primordial world-encircling river, their mother Tethys was a sea goddess, and their brothers the river gods (also three thousand in number) were the personifications of the great rivers of the world.
 Like the rest of their family, the Oceanid nymphs were associated with water, as the personification of springs.
 Hesiod says they are "dispersed far and wide" and everywhere "serve the earth and the deep waters", while in Apollonius of Rhodes' Argonautica, the Argonauts, stranded in the desert of Libya, beg the "nymphs, sacred of the race of Oceanus" to show them "some spring of water from the rock or some sacred flow gushing from the earth".

 The Oceanids are not easily categorized, nor confined to any single function, not even necessarily associated with water.
 Though most nymphs were considered to be minor deities, many Oceanids were significant figures.
 Metis, the personification of intelligence, was Zeus' first wife, whom Zeus impregnated with Athena and then swallowed.
 The Oceanid Doris, like her mother Tethys, was an important sea-goddess.
-While their brothers, the Potamoi, were the usual personifications of major rivers, Styx (according to Hesiod the eldest and most important Oceanid) was also the personification of a major river, the underworld's river Styx.
+While their brothers, the river gods, were the usual personifications of major rivers, Styx (according to Hesiod the eldest and most important Oceanid) was also the personification of a major river, the underworld's river Styx.
 And some, like Europa, and Asia, seem associated with areas of land rather than water.

 The Oceanids were also responsible for keeping watch over the young.
 According to Hesiod, who described them as "neat-ankled daughters of Ocean ... children who are glorious among goddesses", they are "a holy company of daughters who with the lord Apollo and the Rivers have youths in their keeping—to this charge Zeus appointed them".